yelbachir/multgam_pkg/README.md

 ## 4. General comments

 ## 5. Bugs
-Bugs can be reported to yousra.elbachir@gmail.com with subject: multgam: bugs.
+Bugs can be reported to yousra.elbachir@gmail.com by sending an email:
+- with subject: multgam: bugs,
+- with a fully reproducible example.

 ## 6. Citation
 You can acknowledge the use of `multgam` by citing the paper El-Bachir and Davison (2019).